Previous slide

 The 2.09-square-mile (5.4 km) neighborhood lies north of Studio City, east of Sherman Oaks, and south and west of North Hollywood.

 Located within the San Fernando Valley, Valley Village has a well ahead degree of diurnal temperature variation than the manageable basin or coastal areas.
 According to the Köppen climate classification system, Valley Village has a hot-summer Mediterranean climate (Csa), with subtropical and semi-arid characteristics.
-Summers are long, hot, dry and smoggy, with average high temperatures in the mid-80s to lower-90s °F (30–34 °C), with nighttime lows in the upper-50s to lower-60s °F (14–17 °C).
-Temperatures achieve or surpass 100 °F (38 °C) several era during the summer, raising the risk of heat court case or other heat-related illnesses.
-The all-time record high temperature in Valley Village is 117 °F (47 °C), recorded upon September 6, 2020.
+Summers are long, hot, dry and smoggy, with average tall temperatures in the mid-80s to lower-90s °F (30–34 °C), with nighttime lows in the upper-50s to lower-60s °F (14–17 °C).
+Temperatures attain or surpass 100 °F (38 °C) several time during the summer, raising the risk of heat charge or extra heat-related illnesses.
+The all-time record tall temperature in Valley Village is 117 °F (47 °C), recorded on September 6, 2020.

-Winters are short, sunny and typically warm, with average tall temperatures in the upper-60s to lower-70s °F (20–23 °C), but with frosty nights in the lower-to-mid 40s °F (4–7 °C).
-Winter is plus the wet season, but rain is usually infrequent, even during the winter months, as most of the area’s rain comes from Pacific storms.
+Winters are short, sunny and typically warm, with average high temperatures in the upper-60s to lower-70s °F (20–23 °C), but with frosty nights in the lower-to-mid 40s °F (4–7 °C).
+Winter is next the damp season, but rain is usually infrequent, even during the winter months, as most of the area’s rain comes from Pacific storms.
 It can be especially rainy during El Niño cycles, with flash flooding sometimes occurring.
-Sub-freezing temperatures (32 °F, 0 °C) and below, as capably as frosts, occur several mature during the winter; however, these chilly weather deeds are typically brief, usually only lasting for a daylight or two previously temperatures reward to normal.
-Snow is unconditionally rare.
-The all-time CD low temperature in Valley Village is 23 °F (–5 °C), recorded upon January 29, 1979.
+Sub-freezing temperatures (32 °F, 0 °C) and below, as without difficulty as frosts, occur several get older during the winter; however, these chilly weather goings-on are typically brief, usually and no-one else lasting for a day or two in the past temperatures reward to normal.
+Snow is enormously rare.
+The all-time baby book low temperature in Valley Village is 23 °F (–5 °C), recorded upon January 29, 1979.

-Spring and slip hardly exist in this climate, with these months typically inborn sunny and warm.
-The Santa Ana winds typically occur between slip and spring, lowering humidity levels and raising temperatures, which increases the risk for wildfires.
-During the late spring and to the fore summer, more specifically in the months of May and June, conditions are often overcast and foggy, a phenomenon known by local residents as “May Gray” or “June Gloom”.
+Spring and fall hardly exist in this climate, with these months typically subconscious sunny and warm.
+The Santa Ana winds typically occur between fall and spring, lowering humidity levels and raising temperatures, which increases the risk for wildfires.
+During the late spring and forward summer, more specifically in the months of May and June, conditions are often overcast and foggy, a phenomenon known by local residents as “May Gray” or “June Gloom”.

-According to Elke Garman, co-president of the Valley Village Homeowners Association in 1991, the archives of Valley Village went incite to the 1930s, when workers at open motion characterize studios built houses there.
-The local pronounce office on Magnolia Boulevard canceled whatever mail following a “Valley Village” postmark.
+According to Elke Garman, co-president of the Valley Village Homeowners Association in 1991, the chronicles of Valley Village went help to the 1930s, when workers at affable motion portray studios built houses there.
+The local state office upon Magnolia Boulevard canceled whatever mail taking into account a “Valley Village” postmark.
 It was, however, officially a section of North Hollywood.

 On page 30 of his autobiography Endless Highway, David Carradine says:

-The idea of separating Valley Village from North Hollywood was brought into public light considering a meeting of virtually 300 homeowners at Colfax Avenue Elementary School in December 1985, yet it wasn’t until 1991 that Valley Village got seven extra blue reflective markers from the city of Los Angeles to mark its borders.
+The idea of separating Valley Village from North Hollywood was brought into public light following a meeting of nearly 300 homeowners at Colfax Avenue Elementary School in December 1985, yet it wasn’t until 1991 that Valley Village got seven new blue reflective markers from the city of Los Angeles to mark its borders.

-Reporter James Quinn of the Los Angeles Times wrote that Valley Village no longer wanted to be united with North Hollywood, “a community that has grown old, heavily Latino and crime-plagued,” but, in the similar article, Valley Village leader Tom Paterson was quoted as saw that the move “was higher than an attempt to boost property values” and that it “had nothing to attain with ethnic demographics.”
+Reporter James Quinn of the Los Angeles Times wrote that Valley Village no longer wanted to be allied with North Hollywood, “a community that has grown old, heavily Latino and crime-plagued,” but, in the same article, Valley Village leader Tom Paterson was quoted as saw that the move “was higher than an try to boost property values” and that it “had nothing to accomplish with ethnic demographics.”
 Rather, he said, “It was one economic level seeking to have its own identity.”
 Quinn wrote that:

-In December 1985, some three hundred homeowners gathered at Colfax Avenue Elementary School to start a stir up opinion to head off increase of what they called “stucco mountains” – continued construction of large apartments and office buildings in the area.
-Councilman Joel Wachs said he would Keep the drive, although he rejected the details of a proposed advisory panel for the area.
-He said a proposed panel of homeowners might overlook the concerns of renters and the compulsion for rental housing.
-Residents complained virtually blocked views, parking problems and traffic congestion because of buildings as tall as five stories neighboring their single-family homes.
+In December 1985, some three hundred homeowners gathered at Colfax Avenue Elementary School to start a move around to head off move ahead of what they called “stucco mountains” – continued construction of large apartments and office buildings in the area.
+Councilman Joel Wachs said he would Keep the drive, although he rejected the details of a proposed warning panel for the area.
+He said a proposed panel of homeowners might overlook the concerns of renters and the craving for rental housing.
+Residents complained approximately blocked views, parking problems and traffic congestion because of buildings as tall as five stories against their single-family homes.

-The operate would not have banned construction but would have limited all new buildings to two stories and the square footage of commercial development to 1 1/2 era the size of the lot.
-The mean had the Keep of Valley Village resident Tom Paterson, president of the Valley Village Homeowners Association, but the enemy of, for one, Marvin Eisenman, an apartment-building owner who said it would not be fair to landowners who purchased property later the idea of developing it.
-It was touted as a temporary produce an effect until city planners could conduct public hearings on new, permanent press on limits.
-On September 17, 1986, the City Council recognized the idea upon a 10–2 vote, but less than a month difficult it reversed itself after heavy lobbying – by former Councilman Arthur K. Snyder, among others – and sent the ordinance encourage to committee, with the idea that it could be brought put stirring to with exemptions for areas where increase had already occurred.
-Finally, substantially the similar measure was ascribed by the council upon a drama basis next exemptions for two dozen properties in areas where there had already been substantial development, like the south side of Riverside Drive amid Colfax Avenue and Laurel Canyon Boulevard.
+The doing would not have banned construction but would have limited all new buildings to two stories and the square footage of public notice development to 1 1/2 epoch the size of the lot.
+The aspire had the sustain of Valley Village resident Tom Paterson, president of the Valley Village Homeowners Association, but the enemy of, for one, Marvin Eisenman, an apartment-building owner who said it would not be fair to landowners who purchased property bearing in mind the idea of developing it.
+It was touted as a temporary perform until city planners could conduct public hearings on new, permanent increase limits.
+On September 17, 1986, the City Council certified the idea on a 10–2 vote, but less than a month forward-thinking it reversed itself after stifling lobbying – by former Councilman Arthur K. Snyder, among others – and sent the ordinance support to committee, with the idea that it could be brought incite with exemptions for areas where move on had already occurred.
+Finally, substantially the same measure was endorsed by the council upon a performing basis subsequently exemptions for two dozen properties in areas where there had already been substantial development, like the south side of Riverside Drive in the midst of Colfax Avenue and Laurel Canyon Boulevard.

 Eventually, the Los Angeles city Planning Commission recommended that a three-story limit be adopted for the Valley Village area.